California Self-Driving Car Accident Lawyers

 Weather Conditions

-Our motor vehicle accident lawyers in California regularly handle cases where weather conditions are major contributors.
+Our motor vehicle accident lawyers in California also handle cases where weather conditions are major contributors.
 It’s common for car collisions, but it may be an even bigger risk for a machine.

 Sensors and cameras feed data to the self-driving car, allowing it to make sense of its surroundings.
 These systems can easily be compromised by weather conditions like heavy rain, fog, snow, or glare.
 Reduced visibility and slippery road conditions might cause steering issues, especially if the human driver fails to intervene.